 Please refer to the following guidelines as you prepare your manuscript.
 Compliance will expedite the review process and the preparation of manuscripts for publication.

 Mississippi Quarterly uses a modified version of MLA style.
-For all matters not covered in the following style guidelines, refer to the MLA Handbook for Writers of Research Papers, 7th ed.
+For all matters not covered in the following style guidelines, refer to the MLA Handbook, 9th ed.
 Consult the latest edition of Merriam-Webster’s Collegiate Dictionary or Merriam-Webster Online for guidance on spelling and usage.

 • For all quotations and references, cite the best texts you can find—preferably a scholarly edition, a text from a publisher recognized for rigor (Library of America, Modern Library, etc.), or a first edition.